cannon1155/jitsi-puppeteer-basic/README.md

 # jitsi-puppeteer-basic
 A forked, altered version of the Jitsi Puppeteer implementation at <https://github.com/L-wo/jitsi-puppeteer-basic>

 This version is dockerised and designed to be scalable.
-The parameters used take from the environment and default values are found in `.env`.
+The parameters used take from the environment and default values are found in the `.env` file.

+You can access the Docker image at <https://hub.docker.com/r/jameswickenden/jitsi-puppet-video/tags>.

 ## Installation